FAIR-CA-indicators/fair-ca-indicators-backend/README.md

 ```bash
 python -m pip install -r requirements.txt
 ```
+2. Copy the file `app/dependencies/settings.py.template` in `app/dependencies/settings.py`
+and modify the value of `CELERY_SECRET_KEY` inside (or set a value in your environment).

-2. In another terminal, run Redis
+3. In another terminal, run Redis
 ```bash
 redis-stack-server
 ```